X-Plane/xptools/README.md

 ====================================================================

 The X-Plane Scenery Tools (XPTools) code base is the source code tree for all of the Laminar Research scenery creation/editing tools.
-This code does not include X-Plane and the "X-Apps" (PlaneMaker, WorldMaker, AirfoilMaker, and Briefer).
-It does include source to the ac3d x-plane plugin, WED, the various tools and our global scenery generator RenderFarm.
+This does not include X-Plane, Plane Maker, or Airfoil Maker.
+It does include source to WorldEditor (WED), and our global scenery generator RenderFarm, and other tools.

 The latest info on basic usage of this repository can be found [on the X-Plane Developer site](https://developer.x-plane.com/code/).